Configure AWS Settings

 Number of UCT-Vs per V Series Node

-Specifies the maximum number of instances that can be assigned to the GigaVUE V Series node.
+Specifies the maximum number of instances you can assign to the GigaVUE V Series node.

 You can modify the number of instances for the nitro-based instance types